avelino/awesome-go/README.md

 *Libraries and tools for templating and lexing.*

 * [amber](https://github.com/eknkc/amber) - Amber is an elegant templating engine for Go Programming Language It is inspired from HAML and Jade.
-* [gold](https://github.com/yosssi/gold) - Gold is a template engine for Go.
-This simplifies HTML coding in Go web application development.
-This is influenced by Slim and Jade.
+* [ace](https://github.com/yosssi/ace) - Ace is an HTML template engine for Go.
+This is inspired by Slim and Jade.
+This is a refinement of Gold.
 * [kasia.go](https://github.com/ziutek/kasia.go) - Templating system for HTML and other text documents - go implementation.
 * [mustache](https://github.com/hoisie/mustache) - A Go implementation of the Mustache template language.
 * [pongo2](https://github.com/flosch/pongo2) - A Django-like template-engine for Go.